 In this case commercial means marketable and most importantly, "sell-able".
 Film projects in the planning stage should stay away from certain genres like drama and romance.
 There's nothing inherently marketable about a "drama" unless there's a celebrity appearing in the film.
 However, an action drama has something sellable and can attract film investors.

 5) Keep Your Budget as Low as Possible

 The old adage is true: producers have to make back 3x the amount of the film's budget before they turn a profit.
 For independent films, there is more leeway in the numbers, but this is a good starting point.
 Thus, the lower the budget, the less money the producer has to earn before he turns a profit.
 Filmmakers must find their film budget's sweet-spot, which is determined by approximating sales in various distribution channels.
 Low budgets are far more appealing than padded ones when trying to attract film investors.
 More Info: Film Budget Template

-If the film looks great, fans are more apt to buy the DVD.
+If the film looks great, fans are more apt pay to watch it.
 Newer low cost cameras are fantastic tools for the low-budget indie.
 Even a novice filmmaker can look like an experienced DP with Canon DSLR cameras.
 Production value extends to production design as well.
 Spend a few dollars buying trinkets at the local hardware or dollar store to make locations look awesome.
 If these trinkets are stored properly they can be used over and over again, and will eventually pay for themselves.

 A celebrity doesn't have to be a so-called A-list actor to add value to a film project.
 Lots of actors earn a great living working on so-called B-movies.
 Also, singers, performers and local celebrities can add value to the film, especially for foreign pre-sales.
 If the money is available, it's best spent putting recognizable faces in the film.
 Hint: lots of U.S. TV actors are struggling for their big break in film.
 Many of these actors are well-known in Europe and Asia and help to attract film investors.